 Full retail price Full retail price is the cost of the phone in 2014 when purchased without a long-term contract or agreement.
 Models shown without a price have been discontinued from the carrier we tested the model on, though it is available in other memory capacities or for other providers.

 Full retail price

 Other providers The performances or features of these related phones may differ from provider to provider.

-Camera recording resolution The maximum recording resolution of the phone's primary video camera: 1080p, 720p, or SD (Standard Definition).
+Camera recording resolution The maximum recording resolution of the phone's primary video camera: Ultra HD, 1080p, 720p, or SD (Standard Definition).

 Camera recording resolution

 Memory card Many phones have slots that accept memory cards, typically microSD, to expand storage capacity by as much as 64GB.
 The removable cards can also serve as an easy way to shuttle files between your phone and other devices--provided that the phone's maker didn't bury the card slot behind the battery cover.

 Touch screen Full touch-sensitive displays respond to light contact with a stylus, finger, or both.
 They provide an alternate, and sometimes more direct, method to input data and launch phone features and controls.
 But they often require two hands to operate, and they smudge more frequently than their non-touch counterparts.